 Opportunities for practicum, internship, and independent study experiences exist for all degree and specialization areas.
 Each student must successfully complete core and specialty course requirements, pass an oral or written comprehensive examination, and successfully complete a culminating experience which may consist of a thesis, internship, practicum, or research manuscript as outlined by the specific emphasis area.
 Additional requirements vary with the area of specialization (click below for more information):

 Admission into master’s degree programs within the Department of HHPR is competitive.
-While each individual’s applicant file and materials are viewed holistically, the academic benchmarks of an undergraduate cumulative GPA of 3.0 or higher and GRE scores in the verbal and quantitative sections of a 50th percentile or higher are indicative of potential program success and full admission status.
+While each individual’s applicant file and materials are viewed holistically, the academic benchmarks of an undergraduate cumulative GPA of 3.0 or higher and full admission status.